Apps72/Dev.Data/Doc/dbcmd/parameters.md

 }
 ```

+> If a parameter value is set to `null`, DatabaseCommand will convert it automatically to `DBNull.Value`.

 ### AddParameter with name, value, DbType and size

 You can add a parameter using `AddParameter(string name, object value, DbType type, int? size)`.